⚡ Override 2026–27 · Game Analysis

 What is the meta?
 The meta is the set of strategies that produce the best results given the current skill level of the competitive field.
 It evolves as the season progresses.
 A strategy that wins early-season regionals may be countered by the time State comes around.

-How the Meta Evolves in Push Back
+How the Meta May Evolve in Override

 E